parsehex/BuddyGenAI/README.md

 # Developer Notes

 - There are 2 `AppSettings.ts` files.
 One in `electron/` and one in `lib/api/`.
 The electron one is to get settings when running LlamaFile/SDCPP and so it doesn't do any saving of settings.
 The one in `lib/api/` is for the app UI and does save settings.
+  - Additionally, `stores/main.ts` includes a copy of the Settings interface and thus also needs updated when changes are made to `AppSettings.ts`.

 # License